samdomeier/Data-Science-Projects/README.md

-# Data Science Projects using Pythong and Jupyter Notebook
+# Data Science Projects using Python and Jupyter Notebook
 > This repository contains projects inspired by different Kaggle datasets and course work through Udemy.

 ## Table of Contents